microsoft/hi-ml/docs/source/logging.md

-# Logging metrics when training models in AzureML
+# Logging metrics when training models in and outside AzureML

 This section describes the basics of logging to AzureML, and how this can be simplified when using PyTorch Lightning.
 It also describes helper functions to make logging more consistent across your code.